Council Tax Liability - Who Should Pay the Bill?

 Can more than one person be liable?

-What is Sole or Main Residence?
+What is sole or main residence?

-Sole or main residence is a term used to describe the property that is classed as your home, that is, the address that you are deemed to be 'resident' at for Council Tax purposes.
+'Sole or main residence' is a term used to describe the property that is classed as your home - the address you're deemed to be 'resident' at for council tax purposes.

-In many cases, you will only have one home so this is not a problem.
-However, if you have more than one home, or work away from home, several factors must be taken into account in order to decide which address should be classed as your sole or main residence.
+But if you have more than one home, or work away from home, several factors must be taken into account to decide which address should be classed as your sole or main residence.

-Time spent at or away from the property:
+Time spent at or away from the property

-Absence from the home does not necessarily mean that it is not your main residence (for example if you work away but do not have a property elsewhere).
-However, we will need to know the time you spend at and away from the property concerned and also where your spouse/partner and children (if any) spend most of their time.
+But we will need to know the time you spend at and away from the property concerned, and also where your spouse/partner and children (if any) spend most of their time.

-Legal Interest:
+Legal interest

-We will need to know your 'legal interest' in the property, for example do you own it, lease it or rent it?
-We will also need to know your legal interest (if any) for where you spend the rest of your time.
-Additionally, we will ask whether you are already paying Council Tax at another address.
+We will need to know your 'legal interest' in the property - for example do you own it, lease it or rent it?

-Family Ties:
+Family ties

-We will ask where you are registered for voting, doctors, dentist etc. We will also take into account where your children (if any) go to school, whether you have membership of local recreation facilities and sports clubs etc. and where you (and any spouse or partner) work.
+We will also take into account where your children (if any) go to school, whether you have membership of local recreation facilities and sports clubs etc and where you (and any spouse or partner) work.

-Other Factors:
+Other factors

-There are other important questions that we will ask you -
+There are other important questions that we will ask you:

 - Where do you consider your main home to be?